anthonychu/container-apps-scaling-examples/azure-servicebus/job-python/README.md

 ## Details

 There are two pieces to any event-driven job in Azure Container Apps: the job and the scale rule.
-They must be configured so that they work together to ensure the job runs executions when messages appear in the queue.
+They must be configured so that the scale rule monitors the same queue that the job executions process messages from.
+In the above configuration, the scale rule uses the same configuration values as the job's environment variables.

 ### Job